Skip to Main Content

 PCPs are required to collaborate with the local TB Control Program on treatment plans for members and promptly submit treatment plans to the local TB Control Program office with updates.
 Until treatment is completed, requests for updates may be monthly, unless otherwise determined by the local TB Control program office.
 The local TB Control Program office obtains monthly sputum smears and cultures and then reports the results to the PCP until the results become negative.
 Radiographs may be requested after several months of treatment.

-TB Skin Testing Protocols
+Tuberculosis Skin Testing Protocols

 Mantoux tuberculin skin testing is the standard method of identifying persons infected with M. tuberculosis.
 The Mantoux test must be administered and read by qualified staff.
 Steps of tuberculin skin testing are as follows: